COMP3340-2024-GP11/CLIP/README.md

 tar zxvf trimaps.tgz
 ```

-Then, you can use **generate_segment.py** to augment data with segmentation mask and add perturbatioons in the background.
-You can operate as following:
+Then, you can use **generate_segment.py** to augment data with segmentation masks and add perturbations in the background.
+You can operate as follows:

 ```
 python generate_segment.py